rei/create-package/README.md

 The officially supported way to create NPM packages at [REI](https://www.rei.com/).

-With `@rei/create-package`, you can quickly scaffold a [Vue](https://vuejs.org/) component compiled by [Vite](https://vitejs.dev/) and configured with REI default settings.
-Or scaffold a vanilla JavaScript library that's ready to be imported into your application.
+With `@rei/create-package`, you can quickly scaffold:
+- a [Vue](https://vuejs.org/) component compiled by [Vite](https://vitejs.dev/) and configured with REI default settings
+- a vanilla JavaScript library that's ready to be imported into your application
+- Alpine microsite front-end code and configuration

 Report bugs in the [issues](https://github.com/rei/create-package/issues) tab.